Hypericum gentianoides

 Hypericum gentianoides is a species of flowering plant in the St. John's wort family Hypericaceae.
 Its common names include orangegrass and pineweed.

 Native to eastern North America, it ranges from Ontario; Nova Scotia and Maine south to Florida, west to Texas, and north to Missouri and Minnesota.
+It has been observed growing in habitats such as fields, flatwoods, and rock outcrops.